vzhong/torchlib/README.md

-examplepackage.torch
+torchlib
 ====================

-A hello-world for torch packages
+Data structures and libraries for Torch

 You can install the package by opening a terminal, changing directory into the folder and typing: